mike-ward/mike-ward.github.io/_posts/2008-05-28-the-tooth-fairy-note.md

 ---
 layout: post
-title:  The Tooth Fairy Note
+title: 'The Tooth Fairy Note'
 ---
 My daughter left this note for the tooth fairy the other night.